 One of the most common reasons for pool fence removal is for replacement.
 Maybe your existing fence is 25 years old and is falling apart.
 With the right maintenance, pools last a long time.

 Many times lasting longer than the life expectancy of a fence.
 Especially older fences not constructed from modern materials.
 Like vinyl pool fence.
 Wood and steel fences installed 25 years ago will certainly need replaced by now.

-Or maybe you purchased a home with an existing pool and fence and don’t care for the style.
+Or maybe you purchased a home with an existing chain link pool fence and don’t care for the style.
 Just because you purchased a house with an existing pool and fence, doesn’t mean it’s the fence you would have chosen.

 Therefore, new homeowners contract a pool fence removal.
 As a result, allowing the installation of the new fence of choice to go in.
 Like an aluminum pool fence.

 Sometimes a major repair to the pool is require.
 As a result, a section, or all of the fence needs removed.
 In this case, the existing fence, or part of it, is taken down.
 Repair work is completed.
 Then the fence is re-installed, rebuilt or replaced.

 I’ve ran countless sales calls for fence estimates where homeowners want to change the layout of existing pool fence.
 This is most common with new homeowners and existing pool fences.

 There are two scenarios I see.
 The first is when the entire yard is fenced.
 However, the new homeowner wants to remove the fence and just fence around the pool.

 This not only opens up the rest of the yard, it also cost much less.
 Fencing around the perimeter of the pool requires far less material than an entire yard.
 This option also allows for the customer to choose a higher end fence style.